open-dovetail/fabric-chaincode/activity/put/README.md

 # Fabric Put activity

-This Flogo activity contribution can be configured to perform any write operations on Hyperledger Fabric distributed ledger and private data collections.
+This Flogo activity contribution can be configured to perform write operations on Hyperledger Fabric distributed ledger and private data collections.
 Most of the write operations are demonstrated in the [contract example](../../contract).

 ## Insert or update one or more ledger states

-The operation requires input data of one or an array of key-value pairs, and optionally specify one or more composite-keys.
+This operation requires input data of one or an array of key-value pairs, and optionally defintions of one or more composite-keys.
 For `insert-only` operations, you can turn on the `createOnly` flag, e.g.,

 ```json
     "activity": {